rachelnewby/bank-tech-test/README.md

 ## The Solution
 Started by developing user stories to understand the full scale of the requirements, and selected the most recurring and relevant verbs and nouns.
 A class system was designed, taking into consideration the required input and output, and how the user would interact with the program.
-I chose a two-class system for this challenge; the responsbility of ```acount```  is to handle and store the transactions.
-The responsibility of ```statement``` is to print out the statement in the required format.
-The reason for this is that it should make it easier to change the format of the statement when required (for instance, if statements are required in the USA, the date format can be amended appropriately).
-This also means that statements can be printed for multiple accounts without the need to repeat code.
+I chose a two-class system for this challenge; the responsbility of ```Account```  is to handle and store the transactions.
+The responsibility of ```Statement``` is to print out the statement in the required format.
+This is to make it easier to change the format of the statement when required (for instance, if statements are required in the USA, the date format can be amended appropriately).
+It also means that statements can be printed for multiple accounts without the need to repeat code.

 ***The user stories, diagram, and full design can be found in the docs file, in the design-recipe.md.***